savbell/whisper-writer/README.md

 - `add_trailing_space`: Set to `true` to add a trailing space to the transcribed text.
 (Default: `true`)
 - `remove_capitalization`: Set to `true` to convert the transcribed text to lowercase.
 (Default: `false`)
 - `print_to_terminal`: Set to `true` to print the script status and transcribed text to the terminal.
 (Default: `true`)
-- `push_to_talk`: Set to `true` to enable push to talk.
-Recording starts when activation-key is pressed down.
-When activation-key is released, recording stops and transcription starts.
 - `hide_window`: Set to `true` to hide the status window.

 If any of the configuration options are invalid or not provided, the program will use the default values.